OfficeDev/Office-Add-in-samples/Samples/excel-shared-runtime-global-state/README.md

 -  Excel on Windows, Mac, and in a browser.

 ## Prerequisites

-To use this sample, you'll need to [join Office Insider](https://insider.office.com/join).

 Before running this sample, you need a recent version of [npm](https://www.npmjs.com/get-npm) and [Node.js](https://nodejs.org/en/) installed on your computer.
 To verify if you've already installed these tools, run the commands `node -v` and `npm -v` in your terminal.